DuckTapeDevOps/quack/README.md

 - AWS S3 Storage: Securely store transcripts in an S3 bucket for easy access.
 - Daily Updates: Automatically check for new videos and update transcripts daily.
 - Serverless Architecture: Utilize AWS Lambda for efficient, scalable processing.

+## Order of Operations
+1) Create S3 bucket for storing transcripts and Lambda to embed via Titan on trigger for an upload to the bucket.
+This will then embed the transcript and store it in LanceDB in the same S3 Bucket.